 Disable-WindowsOptionalFeature -FeatureName "MicrosoftWindowsPowerShellV2Root" -Online

-You can always write a script in PowerShell to check all the machines remotely.
+You can also create a PowerShell script to remotely check all machines.

-You can find the recommendation on STIG Viewer as well
+You can find the recommendation on STIG Viewer:

-I have posted these two lines of PowerShell on my GitHub page as well.
+These two lines of PowerShell are also available on my GitHub page.

 In summary, it’s crucial to remove the outdated Windows PowerShell 2.0 from your systems and update the Windows Management Framework on your servers.
 Regularly audit your workstations and servers, especially if using Windows Server 2008 R2 or Server 2012R2, and update them to WMF 5.1.
 Ideally, upgrade older servers to a newer operating system when possible.